 The USAP hires most of their positions in Feb/Mar/Apr though it’s never too late to apply!
-The summer season at Pole runs roughly Oct-Feb, winter is ~Feb-Nov.
-Field camps run ~Nov-Feb.
-McMurdo winfly is ~Aug-Nov, mainbody is Oct-Mar, winter Mar-Aug/Nov.
+The summer season at the South Pole runs roughly Oct-Feb, winter is Feb-Nov.
+McMurdo has three seasons “winfly” from ~Aug-Nov, “mainbody” from Oct-Mar, and winter from Mar-Aug/Nov.
 Palmer Station, on the peninsula, has a longer summer season from Oct-Apr, and winter from Apr-Oct.
 “Deep Field” camps are summer only and operate ~Nov-Feb.

 I think the easiest way to look for jobs in Antarctica is through Indeed.com.
 Most positions are listed there.
-If you’re looking for a specific position try the links below.
+If you’re looking for a specific company or position try the links below.

-The NSF Antarctic contract is now held by Leidos – they subcondract most of their jobs, but management, administration, engineering and are hired directly with Leidos.
-To search and apply go to www.leidos.com/careers.
+The NSF Antarctic support contract is now held by Leidos – they subcontract most of their jobs, but management, administration, engineering and are hired directly with Leidos.
+To search and apply go to: www.leidos.com/careers.

-PAE hires most of the bulk of the program.
-Airfield support, trades, construction, heavy equipment operators, firefighters, seasonal engineers, and mountaineers among others.
+PAE hires the bulk of the program – Airfield support, trades, construction, heavy equipment operators, firefighters, seasonal engineers, and mountaineers among others.

 Gana-A’Yoo Services Corporation (GSC) hires kitchen and cooking staff.
 They also hire janitors and dish washers (the best way to get to Antarctica if you don’t fit into any of the other position descriptions).

 GHC hires IT staff such as network engineers, computer technicians, riggers, communications technicians, and system administrators.

-University of Texas Medical Branch (UTMB) conducts the PQ or physical qualification process and hires all station medical workers such as nurses, doctors, PAs, and radiological technicians.
+The University of Texas Medical Branch (UTMB) conducts the physical qualification (aka PQ) process and hires all station medical workers including nurses, doctors, PAs, and radiological technicians.

 The Arctic program is much smaller than the Antarctic program with only a handful of people hired each year.
-It’s organized a bit differently too with a core crew (Manager, Mechanic, and Science Techs) that are 3/4 time employees roughly deploying Feb-Jun, Jun-Oct, and Oct-Feb.
-The summer season at Summit runs Apr-Aug and the core crew is augmented with a cook, medic, field coordinator, heavy equipment operator, cargo person, and construction crew.
+The Greenland team is organized a bit differently than Antarctica.
+At Summit Station the core crew (Manager, Mechanic, and Science Techs) are 3/4 time employees with PFS deploying roughly Feb-Jun, Jun-Oct, and Oct-Feb.
+The summer season at Summit runs Apr-Aug and the core crew is augmented with a cook, medic, field coordinator, heavy equipment operator, cargo person, and a construction/trades crew.